Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Characterization of the center manifold and normal forms

-where $\tau$ is a function of $t$, expresses the dynamics along $\Gamma$ by a time-dependent phase and $\xi$ is a function of $\tau$ that expresses the dynamics transverse to $\Gamma$ in terms of this phase.
+Here, $\tau$ is a function of $t$ that expresses the dynamics along $\Gamma$ by a time-dependent phase while $\xi$ is a function of $\tau$ that expresses the dynamics transverse to $\Gamma$ in terms of this phase.
 Such a coordinate system is visualized for a two-dimensional local center manifold around $\Gamma$ in \Cref{fig:CM}.